 For a dairy-free apple crisp, substitute oil, coconut oil (if you like that flavor), or ghee 1:1 for the butter.

-Tools Needed For Making Apple Crisp
+Tools Needed For This Recipe

 - 8×8 Dish With Lid or 9×13 Dish with Lid – I have this set and LOVE them.
 They have every size I need and come with lids so I don’t have to use aluminum foil – or plastic wrap.